 Nowadays, society puts an overwhelming amount of pressure on us to have the 'perfect' Christmas full of stuff and busyness - and it's easy to get caught up in the must-have/must-do Christmas culture.

-Over the past few years, I have realised that I do have a choice.
+Over the past few years, I have realised that I have a choice.
 I can do things differently.
 I learned how incredibly freeing it is to do less - to only do the things that we love to do, to commit myself fully to my family and to have the mental space to be present and enjoy the Christmas period.

 If you want to go big this Christmas and do it all, it's your family's thing, and you have the resources available - do it!

 Firstly, you need to know that it's OK to simplify.
 You can give yourself permission to let go of the unnecessary wherever possible.
-There are lots of different elements and traditions associated with Christmas - family, gifts, decorations, parties, children school plays, cards, entertaining, advent calendars, even elf on the shelf.
+There are lots of different elements and traditions associated with Christmas - family, gifts, decorations, parties, children's school plays, cards, entertaining, advent calendars, and even elf on the shelf.

 "Minimalism is the intentional promotion of the things that we value the most and the removal of anything that distracts from it" ~ Joshua Becker.